jacmos3/LittleTraveler/README.md

-# SolidityBoilerplate
-Dummy solidity boilerplate

-- Installing components:
+1) Installing components:
 npm install

-- Configuring the .env files:
+2) Configuring the .env files:
-go to the root and create .env.local file and write down this:
+- go to ethereum/ folder and create .env file and write this on it:
-NEXT_PUBLIC_CONTRACT_ADDRESS = "[CONTRACT_ADDRESS]"
-PROVIDER_URL = "[INFURA_PROVIDER_URL]"

-replace [CONTRACT_ADDRESS] with the address of the contract you will deploy on the blockchain.

-replace [INFURA_URL] with the infura link (create an account on infura.io, then create project and copy and paste the rinkeby provider url)
+MNEMONIC = "[SEED]" #<--- put here your mnemonic seed used to deploy the contract on the blockchain PROVIDER_URL = "[INFURA_PROVIDER_URL]" #<--- insert here your infura url (go to infura.io, create account and new project, then select testnet you want to use i.e. rinkeby and then copy the link here)

+3) Compiling and generating json interface node compile.js

+4) Deploying on the blockchain node deploy.js

+Once the deploy is succeeded, it will be printed the contract address on the console: copy and paste it into the following file:
-go to ethereum/ folder and create .env file and write down this:
+Go to the main folder of the project and create .env.local, open it and write down this:
-MNEMONIC = "[SEED]"
+NEXT_PUBLIC_CONTRACT_ADDRESS = "[CONTRACT_ADDRESS]" #<--- insert here the contract address
-PROVIDER_URL = "[INFURA_PROVIDER_URL]"
+PROVIDER_URL = "[INFURA_PROVIDER_URL]" #<--- again put your infura link (the same of above)

-replace [SEED] with the mnemonic seed of the account which will be the owner of the deployed contract.

-replace [INFURA_PROVIDER_URL] again with the infura provider url

-- Compiling
-When you modify the .sol contract, then you need to update the json interfaces for the frontend.
-To do that you have to the file ethereum/compile.js and set generateFolder = true then save and run the following command on terminal: node compile.js

-- Deploying
-If you want to deploy the contract on the blockchain run the following command on terminal: node deploy.js

-then copy the address you see in the output console and add it to the .env file like so:
-CONTRACT_ADDRESS = "[ADDRESS]"
-replace [ADDRESS] with your address.

-- Launching tests:
+5) Launching tests:
 npm run test